Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 3. Add the cubed pineapple, sliced red peppers, and chopped herbs to the avocado, then stir gently.

 4. Transfer the guacamole to a serving dish.
-Top it with freshly ground pepper and roasted salted pepitas, then and enjoy immediately.
+Top it with freshly ground pepper and roasted salted pepitas, then enjoy immediately.

 Leave a Comment